Supporting recovery efforts in Texas

 Solution

 Our team developed and shared messaging to help communities understand the critical nature of mitigation planning and encourage them to prioritize these activities.
-We also provided customized planning tools, including a GIS mapping tool, to empower the most vulnerable communities to make data-driven decisions, and a program that helps communities update their hazard mitigation plans.
+We also provided customized planning tools, including a GIS mapping tool; developed innovative application intake and eligibility review management data platforms to empower the most vulnerable communities to make data-driven decisions; and launched a program that helps communities update their hazard mitigation plans.

 Key contributions